You are now in the main content area

 Doctoral Dissertation

 The culmination of each student’s work within the Doctoral program is the Doctoral Dissertation or Thesis.
 The dissertation is the written record of the student’s original and significant research.
 The PhD student is required to conduct advanced research related to one (or more) of the following fields: Intelligence and Robotics, or Computer Communication Networks.
 Other areas may be considered if appropriate expertise exists among the faculty members associated with this program.
 The research topic is selected in consultation with the student's supervisor(s).
 The approval process for proposed work on a dissertation involves two steps: the student must present a written research proposal to a Dissertation Supervisory Committee to ensure that the proposal has merit and can be achieved and the student must pass a candidacy exam.
 The research itself is carried out under the direction of the student's supervisor(s) and monitored by the Supervisory Committee.
 When the research is complete, the results are submitted in written format in the form of a Thesis as specified by program guidelines.
-The thesis must receive the approval of the student's supervisor(s) and the members of the Dissertation Supervisory Committee as described by the appropriate policies of the Yeates School of Graduate and Postdoctoral Studies before the work can undergo examination.
-When the thesis is approved, the student’s supervisor will convene a public oral examination conducted according to the policies of the Yeates School of Graduate and Postdoctoral Studies.
+The thesis must receive the approval of the student's supervisor(s) and the members of the Dissertation Supervisory Committee as described by the appropriate policies of the Yeates School of Graduate Studies before the work can undergo examination.
+When the thesis is approved, the student’s supervisor will convene a public oral examination conducted according to the policies of the Yeates School of Graduate Studies.
 Through the thesis, and their Oral Defence of it, the student is expected to provide evidence of competence in carrying out original and independent research, a sound understanding of the material associated with it and a broad grasp of the discipline of Computer Science.
 Each student is required to pass the final Defence Examination of their dissertation.
 This is a “Milestone”.

 Master’s Seminar